-HPV is a very very common infection which can be caught from having sex or skin on skin contact with someone.
+HPV is a very very common infection.
+It can be caught from having sex or skin on skin contact with someone.
 Although it sounds scary it only very rarely causes problems.

 Although it sounds worrying you should know that there are loads of different kinds of HPV most of which are harmless.

-In the vast majority of cases where people get HPV it doesn’t cause any problems and the immune system is able to deal with it.
+In the vast majority of cases it doesn’t cause any problems.
 The body usually clears itself of HPV.
-In fact it doesn’t usually have symptoms so people could have had it, the body would have dealt with it and not realised at all.
+In fact it doesn’t usually have symptoms so people could have had it and not realised at all.
 Where people do get symptoms of being infected it may well be genital warts.

 How is HPV transmitted